 How do I choose my accommodation?

 The National Accessible Scheme (NAS) allows tourism providers to promote the facilities they offer to disabled guests and older visitors.
-It rates accommodation by four mobility categories, plus an exceptional accolade:
+It rates accommodation by 4 mobility categories, plus an exceptional accolade.

-- Category two – suitable for someone who needs a wheelchair some of the time but can manage a maximum of three steps
+- Part-time wheelchair access: suitable if you who need a wheelchair some of the time but can manage a maximum of 3 steps

-- Category three – suitable for people who depend on a wheelchair but who can transfer unaided from the wheelchair in a seated position
+- Independent wheelchair users: suitable if you depend on a wheelchair but can transfer unaided from the wheelchair in a seated position

-- Category four – suitable for a person who depends on the use of a wheelchair in a seated position but needs help from a carer or a mechanical hoist to transfer.
+- Assisted wheelchair user: suitable if you depends on the use of a wheelchair in a seated position but need help from a carer or a mechanical hoist to transfer

 Each category has its own logo, which is displayed by accommodation providers that have been assessed.
-Further information about NAS can be found on Tourism for All’s website.
+View the logos on OpenBritain’s website.